-So, what party makes sure the value of the property is in line with the amount being paid?
+So, who makes sure the real estate is worth the amount being paid?
 This is where the appraiser comes in.
-We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
+We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Zacour & Associates, Inc. will ensure, you as an interested party, are informed.

-This is where the appraiser analyzes information on local building costs, labor rates and other elements to figure out how much it would cost to replace the property being appraised.
-This figure usually sets the maximum on what a property would sell for.
+Here, we pull information on local construction costs, labor rates and other elements to figure out how much it would cost to build a property comparable to the one being appraised.
+This figure commonly sets the maximum on what a property would sell for.
 It's also the least used method.

 Valuation Using the Income Approach

 A third way of valuing real estate is sometimes used when an area has a measurable number of renter occupied properties.
 In this scenario, the amount of income the property produces is taken into consideration along with other rents in the area for comparable properties to give an indicator of the current value.

 Examining the data from all applicable approaches, the appraiser is then ready to document an estimated market value for the property in question.
 The estimate of value on the appraisal report is not necessarily the final sales price even though it is likely the best indication of what a property is worth.
 Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
 It all comes down to this, an appraiser from Zacour & Associates, Inc. will guarantee you get the most accurate property value, so you can make wise real estate decisions.